 This toner contains a Tasmanian Pepperberry derivative that helps to reduce potential irritation that comes along with using glycolic acid.
 This exfoliating toner also contains ginseng root and aloe vera for additional soothing.

 The Ordinary notes that glycolic acid has a pKa of 3.6, which indicates acid availability.
 The closer the pKa to the pH, the better the balance between salt and acidity.
-The better in balance, the formula is more effective and less irritating.
+The better in balance means the formula is more effective and less irritating.